 Glassen and Demmer Scholars

-Students in the William A. Demmer Scholars Program are paid interns at federal agencies or non-governmental organizations that focus on natural resources.
+Students in the William A. Demmer Scholars Program are paid interns at federal agencies or non-governmental organizations in Washington, D.C., that focus on natural resources.
 Students also take a senior-level class in natural resources policy that meets one night a week and all day Saturday.

 The program is led by Mark Rey, executive in residence in the MSU Center for Systems Integration and Sustainability in the Department of Fisheries and Wildlife.

 Applications are OPEN for the summer 2023 Demmer Scholars Program.
 The informational meeting will be on Oct.
 27 at 5:00 p.m. in the Natural Resources Building, Room 223 all applicants are encouraged to attend.
 Interviews will take place during the first two weeks of November.

 Find out more about the Demmer Scholars Program.